What are hallucinations and delusions?

-- Do not try to rationalize with your loved one: As a caregiver, you have to understand that the sudden change in behavior in the form of delusions and hallucinations is not deliberate.
-Your seniors have no control over this and, at the same time, are unaware of their absurd behavior.
+- Do not try to rationalize with your loved one: As a caregiver, you must understand that the sudden change in behavior in the form of delusions and hallucinations is not deliberate.
+Your seniors have no control over this and, at the same time, are unaware of their outrageous behavior.
 It is just impossible to rationalize with them in such cases.
-Trying to do so would do more harm than any good and exert stress on you and your loved one.
+Trying to do so would do more harm than good and exert stress on you and your loved one.
 Therefore, whenever you see your seniors exhibiting their suspicions or fear regarding people or situations, it is always best to hear them out and change their focus immediately.

 What should be done

 In such cases, employ the 3 Rs – Reassure – Respond, and Refocus.
-Reassure your loved ones that everything is fine and that you are there for them.
-Respond positively that everything will be fine and there is nothing to worry about.
-Refocus – once you could successfully calm your senior, shift their focus to other activities or people.
+First, reassure your loved ones that everything is fine and that you are there for them.
+Next, respond positively that everything will be fine and there is nothing to worry about.
+Finally, refocus – once you can successfully calm your senior, shift their focus to other activities or people.

 Additional help with hallucinations and delusions

-- Assess the situation or the problem: Hallucinations or delusions usually, in most cases, follow a particular pattern.
-So, the next time your senior experiences hallucination, try and figure out the situation or people that triggered the particular belief or behavior.
+- Assess the situation or the problem: In most cases, hallucinations or delusions follow a particular pattern.
+So, the next time your senior experiences hallucination, figure out the situation or people that triggered the specific belief or behavior.
 Many caregivers have the habit of recording details of such triggers to try and control the situation next time.